School of Social and Political Science

 Current Research and Teaching Interests

-Further work to support those with care experience includes a partnership Knowledge Exchange Project with Dr Pearce McCusker, Dr Christina McMellon and young people from the Who Cares?
+I also have a passion for creative knowledge exchange projects.
+A recent project included a partnership Knowledge Exchange Project with Dr Pearce McCusker, Dr Christina McMellon and young people from the Who Cares?
 Trust.
-We recently piloted a training course on care experience and mental health for residential workers, social workers and foster carers.
+This included developing a training course on care experience and mental health for residential workers, social workers and foster carers.
 You can learn more about the project here.
+Two ongoing Knowledge Exchange project focus on the needs of Kinship carers in Scotland.
+The first is looking at Kinship care and housing and the second is exploring the challenges for Kinship carers face in an increasingly digital world.
+Both project are in partnership with AFKA

 Career History